psi4/psi4/doc/sphinxman/source/introduction.rst

 .. rubric:: Footnotes

 .. [#f1] UHF-CCSD(T) gradients only, as of |version|
-.. [#f2] RHF and UHF reference are available, however the latter one should be requsted from DFOCC module.
-DF-MP2 is recommended as a faster alternative.
+.. [#f2] Gradients are available for RHF and UHF references.
 .. [#f3] threading through BLAS routines only
 .. [#f4] DFT gradients only implemented for SCF type DF.
 LRC-DFT gradients not implemented yet.
 .. [#f5] Both EFP/EFP and QM/EFP energies are available.